 I am Kourosh Vali, a Ph.D.
 Candidate in the Electrical and Computer Engineering Department under the supervision of Prof. Soheil Ghiasi.
 I received my Bachelor of Science in Electrical Engineering from the University of Tabriz in 2018.
-I joined the Laboratory for Embedded and Programmable Systems at UC Davis the following year, where I am a Graduate Student Researcher ever since.
+I joined the Laboratory for Embedded and Programmable Systems at UC Davis later that year, where I am a Graduate Student Researcher ever since.

 My research is on designing Embedded software system solutions for health applications.
 I’m currently leading the Transabdominal Fetal pulse-Oximetry system (TFO) project, where I mainly focus on system design, signal processing, and machine learning to estimate blood oxygen saturation.

 EEC 284 Optimization of Embedded Computing Systems

 EEC 007 Introduction to C and microcontrollers

-A cool project by my smart students for EEC 172:
+A cool project by my smart students for EEC 172 final project:

 Software and System design internship at Nemone Pardaz Azar Co.
 Summer 2017